Woodcocks Haworth and Nuttall complaints procedure

 3. We will acknowledge your reply to our acknowledgement letter and confirm what will happen next.
 You can expect to hear from us within a day of your reply.

 4. We will then start to investigate your complaint.
 This will normally involve the following steps:-

-- We will pass your complaint to Mrs Sara Beaumont, our Client Care Partner, within 3 days.
+- We will pass your complaint to Mrs Sara Beaumont, our Complaints Manager, within 3 days.